oracle/bpftune/CONTRIBUTING.md

 has a BPF program named tuner_name.bpf.c.
 To add a new tuner, add these files and simply add tuner_name to TUNERS in src/Makefile.

+Tuners can also be built outside of bpftune; see the sample_tuner/ subdirectory for a simple example and sample Makefile.

 # BPF component (tuner_name.bpf.c)

 The BPF code must